Start time: 6 am

-Cut-off Times: Must finish under 18 hours to receive official time and finishers award
+Cut-off Times: Must finish under 18 hours to receive an official time and finishers award

 - The aid stations at mile 45 and mile 58 will be liquid-only (Water and Gatorade)